vishnuyar/vishnuyar.github.io/_posts/2019-08-17-world-bank-projects.md

 ![Number of projects](/img/projects_count.png)

 In the last decade, even though the Average Project size has increased, the number of projects have come down.
-Is it because of Inflation or importance of World Bank lending or is it both ?
+Is it because of inflation , low importance to reciveing lending from World Bank or both ?